labdao/docs/docs/openlab/how_does_a_transaction_work.md

 ## phase 4: transaction processing on the [provider] site
 once the transaction is verified and claimed the server can get to work and process the request.
-1. the server accesses required information from job object, including the pulling of input data from IPFS, and starts the requested service.
+1. the server accesses required information from job object, including the pulling of input data from IPFS
+2. the server takes the input information and starts the service.
+In our case the service is accessible via https://02wun6.deta.dev/ and the request from the server would look like ``` curl https://02wun6.deta.dev/ctatataaataaataaataaatattatatatatag```.
+In a live deployment, where running the service was not for free, the server would protect the endpoint.
-2. the server collects all output data generated during job processing, and pins files to IPFS together with a metadata JSON object reffered to as the token object.
+3. the server collects all output data generated during job processing, and pins files to IPFS together with a metadata JSON object reffered to as the token object.
 The token object is referenced with a ```tokenURI``` which is an input argument for the ```closeJob``` function.
 An example token object is displayed below:

 ````
 {